greyscalepress/manifestos/README.md

 ## Software used

-Here is what you need to install in order to compile the book.
+Here is what you need to install in order to compile the book:

 ### Pandoc